TopoVague/IBC_dev/README.md

 ### How to identify the frequent patterns

-1. In the terminal, type "uvicorn app.main:app --reload"
+1. Download "06.
+Module Platform".
+In the terminal, type "uvicorn app.main:app --reload"
 2. Open the local interface at: http://127.0.0.1:8000
 3. Upload the MSD dataset in csv format
 4. Change the variables, including "Rooms", "Max Width", "Compactness" and "Min Support"